faqriansyah/maylike/README.md

 ![shoukd be screenshot of the theme](screenshot.png) Made with minimum effort and maximum vibes.
 You may like it, you may not.

-MayLike is a theme Born out of mild boredom and just enough motivation
+MayLike is a wordpress theme Born out of mild boredom and just enough motivation

 This theme was built while half-lying down, possibly during a procrastination spiral.
 It’s not optimized for anything in particular, but somehow it works.